 See The Insanity Defense Among the States for a complete list.

-If you are wondering whether your case will qualify for an insanity defense, you'll need to know your state laws and whether they follow the M'Naghten Rule or the Model Penal Code.
+If you're wondering whether your case will qualify for an insanity defense, you'll need to know your state laws and whether they follow the M'Naghten Rule or the Model Penal Code.
 You don't have to do this alone.
-Start learning more today by contacting a criminal defense attorney in your area for a free case review.
+Start learning more today by contacting a criminal defense attorney in your area to discuss the specific facts of your case.